 - After mashing, cook and stir until any excess liquid cooks off.

 - Taste and add preferred sweetener.
 I used about 4 tbsp of coconut sugar.
+Add the last three ingredients and mix well.
 Stirring, continue cooking the sauce until it becomes thick.

 - I prefer my cranberry sauce chunky, but if you are blending it smooth, allow it to cool before blending.